-This section shows the improvement made by the combination of IODA strategies, one at a time: "IOD1" represents only predictable-latency flagged I/Os (PL{IO} in §4.2), "IOD2" the shortest-busy-remaining-time strategy $(PL{BRT} \text{ in } \S4.2)$, "IOD3" the alternating busy windows only $(PL{Win} \text{ in } \S4.3, without } PL{IO}/PL{BRT})$, and "IODA" the final approach $(\overline{PL{IO}}+PL{Win})$ as described in §4.4).
-For IOD3 and IODA, our FEMU-based firmware uses a busy time window of 100ms as calculated in Table 2.
+This section shows the improvement made by the combination of IODA strategies, one at a time: "IOD1" represents only predictable-latency flagged I/Os (PLIO in Section 4.2), "IOD2" the shortest BRT strategy (PLBRT in Section 4.2), "IOD3" the alternating busy windows only (PLWin in Section 4.3, without PLIO/PLBRT), and "IODA" the final approach (PLIO+PLWin as described in Section 4.4).
+For IOD3 and IODA, our FEMU-based firmware uses a busy time window of 100 ms as calculated in Table 2.
 We also show "Ideal" to represent an ideal performance where there are no GC-induced latencies, by disabling GC delay emulation in FEMU.

 6.1.1 IODA Techniques, 1 Workload First.
 For figure simplicity, we first show only the results of using one workload, TPCC (Table 3).
-Figure 5a shows the latencies at major percentile values (p75 to p99.99) of five different approaches: (0) The red Base line represents the TPCC workload without any strategies.
-Starting at p95 (x=95) the Base's latency is no longer deterministic, consistent with what we observe on real commodity SSDs.
-(1) The brown IDD1 line shows that by just circumventing the busiest (slowest) read, via proactive data reconstruction as signaled by the PL{IO} method, the latency is more predictable up to p99.
-(2) The orange IOD2 line shows that the PL{BRT} busy-remaining-time approach further helps but cannot completely evade concurrent busyness.
-(3) The blue IOD_3 line shows that PL{Win} -only method is stable up to p99 but it is expensive (spikes at p99.9 and higher) due to the excessive and unnecessary data reconstruction (§4.4).
-(4) [Key result #1] Finally, the bold green IDDA line in Figure 5a shows that PL{IO}+PL{Win} provides the best latencies.
+Figure 5(a) shows the latencies at major percentile values (p75 to p99.99) of five different approaches.
+First, the red Base line represents the TPCC workload without any strategies.
+Starting at p95 (x = 95), the Base's latency is no longer deterministic, consistent with what we observe on real commodity SSDs.
+Second, the brown IOD1 line shows that by just circumventing the busiest (slowest) read, via proactive data reconstruction as signaled by the PLIO method, the latency is more predictable up to p99.
+Third, the orange IOD2 line shows that the PLBRT BRT approach further helps but cannot completely evade concurrent busyness.
+Fourth, the blue IOD3 line shows that PLWin-only method is stable up to p99, but it is expensive (spikes at p99.9 and higher) due to the excessive and unnecessary data reconstruction (Section 4.4).
+Fifth (Key result #1), finally, the bold green IODA line in Figure 5(a) shows that PLIO+PLWin provides the best latencies.
 The thin gap between the Ideal and IODA lines shows the power of IODA in being latency deterministic.
 Even at p99.99, IODA is only 9% slower than the ideal performance.

-Figure 5b reveals the reason behind IODA's success.
-The x-axis shows how many "sub-IOs" of a stripe are returned busy (PL=11, §4.2).
-At x=1, the Base bar shows that roughly 7% of stripe-level I/Os experience 1 busy sub-IO, but the base approach just waits for (does not reconstruct) busy sub-IOs.
-At x=2, Base shows that almost 1% of the stripe-level reads experience 2 busy sub-IOs.
-While IOD1 and IOD2 can reconstruct 1 busy sub-IO, it cannot evade this concurrent busyness.
-That is why the IOD1 and IOD2 lines in Figure 5a start increasing between the p99 and p99.9 values.
-[Key result #2] With our final approach, the green IODA bar in Figure 5b shows that our time-window approach successfully shifts concurrent GCs across time such that at any time there is at most only one busy sub-IO per stripe.
-Hence, the IODA bar is higher than the Base bar, reaching y=8% at x=1 but y=0 at x>1 (acceptable given the reconstructability).
+Figure 5(b) reveals the reason behind IODA's success.
+The x-axis shows how many "sub-IOs" of a stripe are returned busy (PL=11, Section 4.2).
+At x = 1, the Base bar shows that roughly 7% of stripe-level I/Os experience one busy sub-IO, but the base approach just waits for (does not reconstruct) busy sub-IOs.
+At x = 2, Base shows that almost 1% of the stripe-level reads experience two busy sub-IOs.
+Although IOD1 and IOD2 can reconstruct one busy sub-IO, it cannot evade this concurrent busyness.
+That is why the IOD1 and IOD2 lines in Figure 5(a) start increasing between the p99 and p99.9 values.
+(Key result #2) With our final approach, the green IODA bar in Figure 5(b)

 Fig. 6.
-Read latency CDFs for all 9 block I/O traces (§6.1.2).
-IDDA is the closest to the ideal case across all 9 block trace workloads.
-IDD2 improves over IDD1, but could not eliminate concurrent GC blockings.
-IDD3 is worse than IDDA due to whole-device level busy state.
+Read latency CDFs for all nine block I/O traces (Section 6.1.2).
+IODA is the closest to the ideal case across all nine block trace workloads. $IOD_2$ improves over $IOD_1$ but could not eliminate concurrent GC blockings. $IOD_3$ is worse than IODA due to whole-device-level busy state.